Hamza-ye/nmcpye-data-mapping/documentation/docs/index.md

     - `district_id_who_and_south` **ID of the District**.
     - `hf_code_link` **ID of the Health Facility**

-      ==I brought it to the data because it is being used by the south in their data, despite the fact that it had several issues in the north that needed to be addressed to facilitate the merging process.
-However, during the process of integration, we discovered that some of the codes were not consistent with the current south IDs, and there were instances where the codes overlapped with other codes that were pointing to a routine data of something else, we flagged where they are *Ammar is working on this*.
-The main challenge we face in connecting to the south data is the presence of empty codes.
+      ==The main challenge we face in connecting to the south data is the presence of empty codes.
 These codes are associated with routine data from 2011-2019 in our system but they are still not mentioneded anywhere in the south, and they are a lot, Ammar is working on this too, We also have a similar issue in the north, but it affects only a few facilities and is unlikely to significantly impact the overall results, will update this later.==

     - `hf_name` **Name of the Health Facility**
     - `hf_type` **Type of the Health Facility**, CENTER, UNIT, HOSPITAL, CLINIC, DISPENSARY, Lab, COMPLEX, OTHER.